claudiogiu/AutoML-TPOT-Pipeline/README.md

 The dataset used for evolution and training is publicly available at [this link](https://www.muratkoklu.com/datasets/).

-TPOT applies genetic programming to automate the development of machine learning pipelines.
-By mimicking natural selection, it progressively discovers and fine-tunes combinations of learning algorithms and feature construction techniques that yield optimal performance for a given predictive task.
+TPOT adopts evolutionary algorithms to automate the search and optimization of machine learning pipelines.
+Through a genetic programming approach, it iteratively evaluates, selects, and refines combinations of estimators and feature transformation steps to maximize predictive performance on a given task.

 ## Getting Started